 - Isotropic scattering.
 Isotropic scattering occurs at low energies but is not true in general.
 Anisotropic scattering can be corrected by modification of the diffusion coefficient (based on transport theory).

 - Low absorbing medium.
 Fick’s law derivation assumes (an expansion in Taylor’s series) that the neutron flux, φ, is slowly varying.
 Large variations in φ occur when Σa (neutron absorption) is large (compared to Σs). Σa << Σs

 - Time-independent flux.
 Derivation of Fick’s law assumes that the neutron flux is independent of time.

 To some extent, these limitations are valid in every practical reactor.
 Nevertheless, Fick’s law gives a reasonable approximation.
 For more detailed calculations, higher-order methods are available.

 The mathematical formulation of neutron diffusion theory is based on the balance of neutrons in a differential volume element.
 Since neutrons do not disappear (β decay is neglected), the following neutron balance must be valid in an arbitrary volume V.

 rate of change of neutron density = production rate – absorption rate – leakage rate

-Substituting for the different terms in the balance equation and by dropping the integral over (because the volume V is arbitrary) we obtain:
+Substituting for the different terms in the balanced equation and by dropping the integral over (because the volume V is arbitrary), we obtain: